 How are you using tech for wildlife conservation?
 A picture says a thousand words, so take a photo this World Wildlife Day and share how you're using #Tech4Wildlife!

-Today is the start of our 4th annual #Tech4Wildlife photo challenge!
+Today is the start of our fifth annual #Tech4Wildlife photo challenge!

 To celebrate World Wildlife Day, this week we’re asking users of conservation tech to share photos on Twitter of how they use tech in the field and the lab, using the #Tech4Wildlife hashtag.
 This is your chance to show the diverse, innovative ways you are using tech for wildlife conservation.

-Last year, we saw proximity loggers on Tasmanian Devils in Australia, open source sensors monitoring penguin colonies in Antarctica, tiny tags tracking desert bats in Kenya, drones studying orangutan nesting habits in Indonesia and camera traps capturing Jaguar in Bolivia.
+Over the past five years, we've seen proximity loggers on Tasmanian Devils in Australia, tags on endangered minki whales in Antarctica, tiny tags tracking desert bats in Kenya, acoustic tracking of endangered hawksbill sea turtles in Ecuador, camera traps watching snow leopards in Mongolia, 3D cameras mounted on drones filming river dolphins in the Amazon, and camera traps capturing Jaguar in Bolivia.
 So we want to know, how are you using #Tech4Wildlife?

 By participating, you’ll join hundreds of other users of conservation tech and draw attention to all the ways in which tech can be used to support wildlife conservation.
-In our 2018 #Tech4Wildlife Photo Challenge, more than 200 participants shared 263 photos and videos showing how they're using tech in the wild.
-These have been shared 1,643 times, received 4,231 likes and reached over 208,000 people.
+Through the sharing of these photos and the accompanying stories, we discover and connect people and projects who are pushing technology to provide better tools to help us understand, monitor and protect our natural world.
+In four years, our community has shared hundreds of photos and videos.
+We've seen over 6,000 tweets around the hashtag, with more than 700 photos and videos posted showing how they're using tech in the wild.
+These tweets have been seen by more than 1,000,000 people.

 To participate this year, all you need to do is: